-The project takes the year 1989—as a critical landmark in our recent history and a catalytic moment in the move away from the three-world partitioning of the Cold War and towards to the “new world order”—as its starting point.
-The so-called West, blinded by the (default) victory of neoliberal capitalism on a global scale, failed to recognize the impact of the massive shifts put into motion by the events of that year, and has continued to adhere to its own claims of hegemony.
-The term “former West,” never articulated as a counterpart to the widely used “former East,” thus does not refer to the status quo, but is rather an aspired to, imagined “farewell” to the “bloc” mentality; it is a critical, emancipatory, and aspirational proposal to rethink our global histories and to speculate upon our global futures through artistic and cultural practice.
+The project takes the year 1989—a critical landmark in our recent history and a catalytic moment in the move away from the three-world partitioning of the Cold War and towards to the “new world order”—as its starting point.
+The so-called West, blinded by the (default) victory of neoliberal capitalism on a global scale, failed to recognize the impact of the massive shifts put into motion by the events of that year, and continues to adhere to its own claims of hegemony.
+The term “former West,” never articulated as a counterpart to the widely used “former East,” thus does not refer to the status quo, but is rather an aspired to, imagined “farewell” to the “bloc” mentality.
+It is a critical, emancipatory, and aspirational proposal to rethink our global histories and to speculate upon our global futures through artistic and cultural practice.

-(1) An extensive transnational, transdisciplinary research undertaking including: a series of educational activities, individual research projects, research seminars and symposia, research exhibitions, and major public events in the form of Research Congresses.
-The constantly evolving process of the research trajectory is registered and made publicly accessible through this online platform; (2) major publications: a critical reader and a catalogue (2012–2013); and (3) an international exhibition (2013).
+FORMER WEST is an extensive transnational, transdisciplinary research undertaking that includes: a series of educational activities, individual research projects, research seminars and symposia, research exhibitions, and major public events in the form of Research Congresses.
+The constantly evolving process of the research trajectory is registered and made publicly accessible through this online platform.

 At present, the project is in its culminating phase (2014–2016), evolving through a series of Public Editorial Meetings held in various geographical and discursive contexts, and realized by means of a collaborative effort between the project’s densely knit web of individual and institutional partners from around the world.
 This process leads to a major publication, FORMER WEST: Documents, Constellations, Prospects, edited by Boris Buden, Maria Hlavajova, and Simon Sheikh (forthcoming, 2016).